Cervical cancer

 There are 13 types of high-risk HPV associated with cervical cancer, with the majority of cases linked to the two most common high-risk sub-types, HPV 16 and 18.
 Importantly, any treatment that may be required to the cervix is exactly the same for all high-risk sub-types.

 Cervical cancer is very treatable if detected at an early stage, and, reassuringly, the vast majority of abnormalities are detected at a pre-cancerous stage.
-At this stage, treatment is normally a minor outpatient procedure under local anesthetic.
+At this stage, treatment is normally a minor outpatient procedure under local anaesthetic.

 HPV vaccination